Cleveland Hopkins International Airport: History

-First closure of United hub and establishment of Continental hub
+First closure of United hub, establishment of Continental hub

 United Airlines established its easternmost domestic hub in Cleveland after World War II, which it maintained until the mid-1980s, when it closed its Cleveland hub and moved capacity to a new hub at Washington–Dulles.
 Following the closure of the United hub, Continental Airlines (which at the time was a separate carrier and lacked a Midwest hub) responded by adding capacity to Cleveland, as did USAir, which was the dominant carrier at the airport from 1987 until the early 1990s.
 While USAir soon reduced its schedule from Cleveland, Continental substantially increased its hub capacity, becoming the airport's largest tenant and eventually accounting for upwards of 60 percent of passenger traffic.
 Continental and the airport both made substantial operational and capital investments in the airport's infrastructure.
 In 1992, the airport completed a $50 million renovation of Concourse C, which housed all of Continental's flights.
 The renovation included the installation of a continuous skylight, a Continental President's Club lounge, and a new Baggage Claim area.
 In 1999, the airport completed an $80 million expansion that included the construction of the new Concourse D (now closed), which was built to accommodate Continental Express and Continental Connection flights.

-Continental Airlines launched daily seasonal flights to London's Gatwick Airport in June 1999, Cleveland's first transatlantic service since cancellation of Jat Airways' once-weekly route from Cleveland to Ljubljana, Slovenia was cancelled in the 1980s.
-The airline also flew to Paris in summer 2008 but terminated the route due to economic concerns.
+In June 1999, Continental Airlines launched flights to London's Gatwick Airport aboard a Boeing 757-200.
+This was Cleveland's first scheduled transatlantic service, since the 1992 discontinuation of JAT’s DC-10 service to Ljubljana and Belgrade, Serbia.
+The carrier suspended the link after the September 11 attacks and resumed it in April 2002.
+The following year, Continental made the route seasonal.

-The following year, Continental stated that its London route, which by then had switched to Heathrow Airport, would not return in 2010.
-The carrier pointed to the recession and an inability to obtain affordable seasonal slots at Heathrow as reasons behind its decision.
-At the same time, an article in The Plain Dealer suggested additional factors were at play, such as the notion that rising collaboration between Continental and United Airlines meant passengers could transit through United's hub at Chicago-O'Hare instead.
-The cancellation of the route left Cleveland without a direct link to Europe for the next several years.
+Continental began flying into London's Heathrow Airport instead of Gatwick in May 2009; Heathrow offered more connecting flights.
+The airline discontinued the service four months later, citing the recession and an inability to obtain affordable seasonal slots at Heathrow.
+The company was also about to join the Star Alliance, to which United Airlines belonged.
+Consequently, London-bound passengers would be able to transit through United's Chicago hub instead of Cleveland.
+The cancellation of the route left the city without a direct link to Europe until 2018.